DigitalGlobe/mltools/getIterData_docs.md

 ## About

-This class can be used to generate input data training data input to a convolutional neural network built in [Keras](http://keras.io/).
-The output is formatted to be used in the [model.fit()](http://keras.io/models/sequential/#fit) function as is.
-Alternatively it can be used to train the model in batches with the  [model.train_on_batch](http://keras.io/models/sequential/#train_on_batch) function to iteratively produce small batches of chips for training sizes too large to fit into memory.
+GetIterData can be used to iteratively generate arbitrarily-sized batches of chips with associated ids and labels from a shapefile.
+The output can the be used to train and/or test a convolutional neural network build in [Keras](http://keras.io/).
+The chips and labels are formatted to be used in the [model.fit()](http://keras.io/models/sequential/#fit) function as is.

 ## mltools.data_extractors.getIterData